|Website URL : http://www.mole-valley.gov.uk/index.cfm?articleid=34379|

 An analysis is undertaken of the key factors affecting the risk associated with any potential purchase, and only relatively low risk assets are considered.
 These factors include:

 For a summary of the selection criteria and contact details for officers responsible for the identification of investment properties, please visit our Agents page.

 Why can't the money be spent directly on services?

 The property investments are funded by money borrowed from the Public Works Loan Board.
 The law says Councils can only spend borrowed money on assets with a life of more than one year and where it is going to make a profit or save on existing costs.
 This means some of the money generated or saved can be used to meet borrowing costs.
 It would be illegal for Mole Valley to spend this money on day-to-day services.

 Officers regularly consider properties within Mole Valley, and all properties are considered in the context of the selection criteria outlined above.

 The income generated by the rental income of the properties is spent on services.

 What properties have been bought so far?

-MVDC completed on the purchase of Focal Point, in Leatherhead in December 2017 at a cost of £8.57m, (including costs).
+MVDC then completed on the purchase of Focal Point, in Leatherhead in December 2017 at a cost of £8.57m, (including costs).
 This is a pair of high quality office buildings let to Toshiba and Cisilion providing a rental income of £517k pa (a yield of 6.07%).